 40 years since its famous UK cinema release, Saturday Night Fever is a reimagined and revitalised music and dance spectacular.
 Opening in London at the New Wimbledon Theatre on 30 August 2018, the nationwide tour includes Liverpool, Dublin, Birmingham, Bristol, Aylesbury, Glasgow, Edinburgh, Blackpool, Llandudno, Bradford and Cardiff.

 Saturday Night Fever tells the story of Tony Manero, and his reckless, yet thrilling road to dancing success.
-The musical features the Bee Gees’ greatest hits including Stayin’ Alive, How Deep Is Your Love, Night Fever, Tragedy and More Than a Woman as well as 70’s favorites Boogie Shoes, Disco Inferno and for the first time will feature a group playing the Bee Gees live on stage.
+The musical features the Bee Gees’ greatest hits including Stayin’ Alive, How Deep Is Your Love, Night Fever, Tragedy and More Than a Woman as well as 70’s favorites Boogie Shoes, Disco Inferno and for the first time will feature a group playing the Bee Gees live on www.

 The 70’s classic Paramount/RSO movie, with story by Nik Cohn, was an instant hit when it was released in cinemas.
 The album remains the best-selling movie soundtrack of all time.